Chester County Drunk Driving Lawyer

 How the Dram Shop Law Could Affect a Privately Hosted Party

-Suppose a neighbor decided to have a party at their home, and hire a caterer or licensed bar service for that party.
+Suppose a neighbor decided to have a party at their home and hire a caterer or licensed bar service for that party.
 If a guest invited to the party is over-served while at the party, the catering company or bar service could be held responsible.
 In fact, any hired service, which has a liquor license and works at the party may be held accountable for over-serving a guest who later causes an accident.
 If your neighbor doesn’t hire a caterer or other licensed bar service, then, as the host of the party, they would be the person responsible for the actions of intoxicated guests.

 Allowing an intoxicated person to continue to drink at a private party may fall under the Pennsylvania Social Host Laws.
 If a minor consumes alcohol at a private party—even if the host was unaware of that fact, and the minor did not have consent—the host of the party could still be held accountable.